-"Incumbent Board" has the meaning set forth in the definition of "Change in Control."
+"Incumbent Board" has the meaning set forth in the definition of "Change of Control."

-"Nonqualified Stock Option" means an Option other than an Incentive Stock Option.
+"Nonqualified Stock Option" means an Option granted pursuant to Section 7.

 "Option" means a right to purchase Common Stock granted under Section 7.

 "Option Expiration Date" means the last day of the maximum term of an Option.